Skip to Content

 Each island is different, so your Maui packing list might differ slightly from your Lanai or Kauai packing list.

 Still, there are some essentials you should take, no matter which island you’re visiting.
-The obvious are swimsuits, casual shorts and tank tops, and a nicer outfit if you’re planning a date night dinner.
+The obvious ones are swimsuits, casual shorts and tank tops, and a nicer outfit if you’re planning a date night dinner.

 Be sure to pack comfortable footwear.

+Ladies’ beach sandals are a great choice to go with those island-inspired sundresses.
 And a pair of comfortable flip-flops for men are a must when you break out your Hawaiian shirt.

 If you plan to do some hiking, include a pair of lightweight hiking shoes, like Keens or Merrells.

-Rain jacket:
+Rain jacket

 When you plan a Hawaii trip, remember the weather is changeable and it can rain (particularly in the winter months).
 Something lightweight will get you through, as the showers never really last long.

-Sweater, sweatshirt or light jacket:
+Sweater, sweatshirt or light jacket

 One of the most useful Hawaii vacation tips we learned after our first December trip to Maui years ago was this: Bring something warm!